benetech/UX-Guide-EPUB-A11y-Metadata/UXGuideForMetadata.md

-**Important**: This is not the same as "**textual**, **auditory**" or "**auditory**, **textual**" as this indicates that the book requires both visual and auditory abilities to access the data, not auditory alone.
+**Important**: This is not the same as "**textual**, **auditory**" or "**auditory**, **textual**" as this indicates that the book requires both textual and auditory abilities to access the data, not auditory alone.
 Only having `accessModeSufficient` be "**auditory**" as a separate entry ensures the document is an audiobook.